aleksandarsusnjar/graphql-proposals/graphql-mutations-and-large-schemas.md

    chunks (because they will be entirely handled by a single server) and they will themselves serialize the root-level ones.

+5. While this does affect `@defer` and `@stream`, it only affects the back-end implementation, not the GraphQL spec or the client.
+Specifically, it is up to the server to decide what it takes for any particular fragment or field to be ready.
+Query and mutation fields that do not require (any further) handling "on the way out" can be sent sooner than those that do (from the same scope) and are implicitly "deferred" that way.
+The only question that remains is whether the server is also able to send anything but a monolithic response.

 ## Benefits

 1. Namespacing - root only contains entry points, nothing more.